WRESE Program Chair, Scott Miller

 Several academic departments throughout the university work together to provide an interdisciplinary Master's degree program in water resources.
 The masters degree offered through these affiliations is awarded as a major with each of the sponsoring departments graduate programs and is designated on the graduate transcript as: M.S. or M.A. in (Program Name)/Water Resources.
 This formal recognition of a water resources degree emphasis certifies that the student has completed an in-depth multidisciplinary course program in the broad area of water resources.

-Scott N. Miller, Chair, Renewable Resources
+Scott N. Miller, Chair, Ecosystem Science & Management

 Don McLeod, Agriculture & Applied Economics